Routing

 Route::resource('/test', app\controller\IndexController::class, ['index','create']);

-// If accessing notify, it will be any type of route /test/notify or /test/notify/{id} and the routeName will be test.notify
+// For example, accessing notify can be either any route /test/notify or /test/notify/{id}, and routeName is test.notify

 Route::resource('/test', app\controller\IndexController::class, ['index','create','notify']);